Skip to main content

 The legal nexus of HIPAA, the ADA, and GINA creates a complex regulatory matrix where the permissibility of a wellness program’s data collection practices depends on a nuanced reading of multiple, intersecting federal laws.

-GINA adds another critical dimension, specifically prohibiting discrimination based on in health coverage and employment.
+GINA adds another critical dimension, specifically prohibiting discrimination based on genetic information in health coverage and employment.
 Title II of GINA is particularly relevant to wellness programs.
 It generally forbids employers from requesting, requiring, or purchasing genetic information about an employee or their family members.

 There is a specific exception for wellness programs, allowing the collection of genetic information provided the participation is voluntary and the individual gives prior, knowing, and written authorization.
 Furthermore, the law mandates that any collected genetic information can only be provided to the individual and their licensed health care professional; the employer may only receive it in aggregate, de-identified form.